How to Create Table of Contents for Tabs in Excel: 6 Methods

 End Sub

-Note: To create a link to a certain spreadsheet tab, you need to replace ‘United States’ with your preferred tab name.
+Note: To create a link to a certain spreadsheet tab, you must replace ‘United States’ with your preferred tab name.
 All other codes will remain unchanged.

-• Then, select Button1_Click from the Macro name section.
+• Select Button1_Click from the Macro name section.

 Excel Table of Contents for Tabs